The complete guide for taxes on crypto trading 2019

 With that said we’ve looked into the tax situation when it comes to cryptocurrencies, reviewed some helpful tools that might help you, and compiled other perhaps useful tips and articles.

 - You bought 1 cryptocurrency and traded it for another.
-In many countries, this is considered a taxable event, for any capital gains or loss made on that trade.
+In many countries, this is considered a taxable event, for any capital gains or losses made on that trade.

 - You bought something with your cryptocurrency for example, you paid for your morning coffee with some Bitcoin, or a car, or a pizza, etc.